 Plastic Love belongs to a subgenre of J-pop called Japanese City Pop.
 Stylistically, it is a blend of Western disco and funk music, spiced up with a bit of East-Asian flavor.
 The song tells the story of a woman who has lost the man she truly loves.
 No matter how much a new guy pursued her, she could not forget the loneliness she felt after her loss.

 The comeback of Plastic Love and City Pop is closely tied to streaming and music sharing platforms.

-The greatest surprise in the comeback of City Pop was probably that this time it attracted Western audiences as well.
-Andy Cabic of the American folk band Vetiver attributes this success to the music’s similarities with US West Coast pop.
-According to him, City Pop is like “a fresh listen to the stuff you may have already heard and thought you knew.”
+Andy Cabic of the American folk band Vetiver explains the music’s appeal to Westerners with its similarities to US West Coast pop.
+According to Cabic, the musical experience is like “a fresh listen to the stuff you may have already heard and thought you knew.”